superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval_qdrant_ragas.md

 Relevance of K =  1 for relevant / 0 for irrelevant items
 K = number of chunks

-The harmonic mean of these first four metrics (above) are the `ragas score` metrics - a single comprehensive evaluation of the most critical aspects of a QA system.
+The mean of these first four metrics (above) is the `ragas score` - a single comprehensive evaluation of the most critical aspects of a QA system.
 The last four metrics enable more granular evaluation of your RAG pipeline at an individual component level (Context relevancy and Context entity recall), and at an end-to-end level (Answer semantic similarity and Answer correctness).
 Let's take a quick look at these last four.

 - [Context relevancy](https://docs.ragas.io/en/latest/concepts/metrics/context_relevancy.html) - Computed based on how relevant the retrieved context is to the question.
 Context relevancy ranges between 0 and 1, with higher values indicating better relevancy.
 It's calculated as follows: